Everyone deserves to enjoy the city’s green spaces, so we’ve rounded up the best parks in Leeds.

 With 630 acres of sweeping park and woodland, Middleton Park is one of the finest green spaces in Leeds.
 The park itself is filled with history – the dips and swells of the land are actually remnants of the bell pits from the old coal mines.
 Middleton Woods, which forms part of the park, is the largest ancient woodland in West Yorkshire.
 You’ll also find a bowling green, a fishing lake, a heritage trail and an urban bike park here.

 Middleton Park, Town Street, Middleton, Leeds, West Yorkshire, LS10 3SH.

 At 30 hectares, Gotts Park is modestly sized, but they’ve packed a lot into the space.
-Walkers can seek out a war memorial, a stone arch and even a Grade II listed water fountain, but if you’re looking for something a little more active, they also have football pitches, basketball courts and a 18-hole golf course.
-Whatever you come here for, be sure to stop by Gotts Park Mansion, whose grounds you’ve been exploring the entire time.
+Walkers can seek out a war memorial, a stone arch and even a Grade II-listed water fountain.
+Don’t forget to stop by Gotts Park Mansion, whose grounds you’ve been exploring this entire time, and admire its Grecian-inspired architecture.
+With football pitches, basketball courts and an 18-hole golf course, there’s plenty to see and do at this Leeds park.

 Gotts Park, Armley Ridge Road, Leeds, West Yorkshire, LS12 2QX.

 At just 29 hectares, Meanwood Park may be on the small side, but trust us, it’s well worth a visit.
 The grounds are wonderfully eclectic – you can hike through woodlands and amble through meadows, trek across landscaped lawns and wander beside bubbling streams.
 Follow the footpaths for a leisurely stroll or treat yourself to a game – they have tennis and basketball courts, as well as a bowling green.

 Meanwood Park, Green Road, Meanwood, Leeds, West Yorkshire, LS6 4LE.